The El Dorado: Impact

 In 1930, as the building was being completed, The New York Times wrote that "The lofty towers of the San Remo and El Dorado apartments, rising high over the park area and clearly observable from long distances, provide an object lesson of the new architectural treatment there."

-Architectural critic Paul Goldberger said in 1974 that the spires "are probably best described as Aztec‐modern" but that they resembled the pinnacle of the Empire State Building from a distance.
+The architectural critic Paul Goldberger said in 1974 that the spires "are probably best described as Aztec‐modern" but that they resembled the pinnacle of the Empire State Building from a distance.
 In 1986, Steven Ruttenbaum wrote: "The futuristic sculptural detailing of the El Dorado, as well as its geometric ornament and patterns and its contrasting materials and textures, make it one of the finest Art Deco structures in the city."

-In 2001, the AIA Guide to New York City likened the spires to "Flash Gordon finials".
-In 2003, The New York Times said the presence of Central Park West's "architectural gems", such as the El Dorado, contributed to increased housing prices on the eastern side of Central Park, along Fifth Avenue.
+The AIA Guide to New York City likened the spires to "Flash Gordon finials" in 2001.
+The New York Times said two years later that the presence of Central Park West's "architectural gems", such as the El Dorado, contributed to increased housing prices on the eastern side of Central Park, along Fifth Avenue.

 The building is a contributing property to the Central Park West Historic District, which was recognized by the U.S. National Register of Historic Places when its nomination was accepted on November 9, 1982.
 Following the dispute over the building's windows, the LPC hosted hearings in 1984 to determine whether the Century, Majestic, San Remo, Beresford, and El Dorado should be designated as city landmarks.
 Manhattan Community Board 7 supported all five designations.
 The El Dorado's residents also supported the designation of their own home, but the co-op board raised concerns over how the designation would impact window replacements.
 The LPC designated the El Dorado as a city landmark on July 9, 1985, citing its brickwork, entrances, window layouts, balconies, and "futuristic crowning pinnacles".
 The El Dorado is also part of the Upper West Side Historic District, which became a New York City historic district in 1990.